-Cambridge Music Festival will mark its 30th year with a special series of events, beginning March 2021.
+Cambridge Music Festival is marking its 30th year with a special series of events, throughout 2021.

-Featured artists through the year include the sibling cello/piano duo Sheku and Isata Kanneh-Mason, the wonderful pianist Stephen Hough playing Chopin, Schumann and more, and the Choir of King’s College.
+Later in the year we look forward to welcoming the wonderful pianist Stephen Hough playing Chopin, Schumann and more, and the Choir of King’s College.
 We have also co-commissioned A Percussionist’s Songbook: nine new ‘songs without words’ for pitched percussion and electronics, performed by Joby Burgess.

 Further details of events and how to book will be announced soon.